From welcoming new clients to setting expectations to sending a client intake form, review the eight best practices in

 2. Set Expectations Early

 Set expectations and establish boundaries early.
 Communicate what you expect of the client and what the client can expect of you and establish when you’re available and when you’re not.
 Also, review what happens if the client needs to change the scope of work, adjust the timeline, or make additional revisions.

 3. Communicate Clearly

-From contract to conversation, to written emails and project notes, when communicating about a project, always use the same language, terms, and phrases.
+From freelance contracts and conversations to written emails and project notes, when communicating about a project, always use the same language, terms, and phrases.
 Avoid industry jargon as much as possible and keep all communications simple and crystal clear.
 If you do need to use technical terms or jargon, consider providing clients a glossary of terms at the start of the project.

 4. Review The Process

-Even if you already explained your process in detail during the sales all and included the process breakdown in your contract, provide it to clients one more time during onboarding.
+Even if you already explained your process in detail during the sales call and included the process breakdown in your contract, provide it to clients one more time during onboarding.
 Remember, your clients don’t have the same knowledge and expertise you do, they are busy, they forget things, and they may not keep the signed contract readily available.

 Walk the client through your process, share how things are going to work and what comes next step-by-step.

 5. Eliminate Obstacles

-A simple way to reduce friction, overcome obstacles, and avoid potential “sticky situations” later in the project is to address the questions asked most by clients up front.
+A simple way to overcome obstacles and avoid potential “sticky situations” later in the project is to address the questions asked most by clients upfront.
 Consider creating an FAQ or tips sheet for new clients to answer questions and address concerns or issues past clients have had before they become an issue.
 As new clients ask questions, update the FAQ or tips sheet.

 6. Strengthen The Relationship